Other Facilities & Services

 Students should report a lost or stolen ID card on line at quickcard.bradley.edu, or at the Quick Card Office at 309-677-3463.
 A lost or stolen card with an active Discover® debit account should be reported to the Money Network at 1-800-822-4283.
 Replacement cards are issued at the Quick Card Office, 103 Swords Hall during regular business hours, with a valid government issued photo ID.
 Replacement fees apply.

 The BUAA provides a variety of events, benefits, and services to graduates and students in order to build enduring, mutually rewarding relationships between Bradley University and its alumni.
 The BUAA involves alumni and students in networking, career and admissions assistance, Homecoming, reunions and spirit-building.
 More than 35 alumni chapters and other special interest groups help alumni stay connected to Bradley University by hosting a variety of special events, reunions and service activities.

-- Within 3 days from start of classes
+- Within 3 days from the start of class

 205 Morgan Hall, ext.
 2808

 Campus computing resources (including but not limited to the network, computer systems and software) are for use by the faculty, staff, and students of Bradley University.
 Computing Services reserves the right to monitor use of these resources as necessary to ensure that use is appropriate in character and extent, so that the resources remain accessible to all members of the Bradley community.

 A computer account is to be used only by the person to whom it is originally issued.
 The owner of a computer account may not allow others (even friends, classmates, roommates, etc.) access to their account.
 Using another person’s computer account is not permitted, with or without the owner’s permission and whether or not any harm is done through such use.